xhyccc/Paddle-based-GroD/README.md

 This is the official site for PaddlePaddle-based implementation of the paper "GrOD: Deep Learning with Gradients Orthogonal Decomposition for Knowledge Transfer, Distillation, and Adversarial Training" published at ACM TKDD 2022.
+Details of reference are as follows.

+Haoyi Xiong, Ruosi Wan, Jian Zhao, Zeyu Chen, Xingjian Li, Zhanxing Zhu, and Jun Huan.
+GroD: Deep Learning with Gradients Orthogonal Decomposition for Knowledge Transfer, Distillation, and Adversarial Training.
+ACM Transactions on Knowledge Discovery from Data (TKDD-22), 2022, ACM.

 Models：存放了两个基于paddle动态图的神经网络。